bobbramillan/bobbramillan/README.md

 * My favourite teams are: NY Giants 🏈 & the Knicks 🏀 (maybe also the Sixers lol) & Liverpool(I have a Sadio Mané kit) ⚽

 ## 🚀 What I'm Up To
-🤖 Exploring Machine Learning with scikit-learn
+🤖 Building a Machine Learning project with scikit-learn and nba_api

-💻 Building LoopBack applications with Node.js

 Check out my coding portfolio! & my [Personal Website](https://bobbramillan.github.io/bavanan/)